gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Threading/README.md

 The benefit of using `AsyncCriticalSection` in comparison to `AsyncLock` is that the former uses way less computational resources because it does not track reentrancy.
 So if you know that your algorithm does not need nested locking, using `AsyncCriticalSection` is more preferable.

+### AsyncManualResetEvent

+`Gapotchenko.FX.Threading.AsyncManualResetEvent` represents a synchronization primitive that, when signaled, allows one or more tasks or threads waiting on it to proceed.
+`AsyncManualResetEvent` must be reset manually.
+`AsyncManualResetEvent` is a drop-in replacement for `System.Threading.ManualResetEvent` class which supports both synchronous and asynchronous operations.

+### AsyncAutoResetEvent

+`Gapotchenko.FX.Threading.AsyncAutoResetEvent` represents a synchronization primitive that, when signaled, allows one or more tasks or threads waiting on it to proceed.
+`AsyncAutoResetEvent` resets automatically after releasing a single waiting task or thread.
+`AsyncAutoResetEvent` is a drop-in replacement for `System.Threading.AutoResetEvent` class which supports both synchronous and asynchronous operations.

 ## Usage

 `Gapotchenko.FX.Threading` module is available as a [NuGet package](https://nuget.org/packages/Gapotchenko.FX.Threading):